Is the $\Lambda$CDM Model in Crisis?: Dataset and Methodology

 \subsection{Number of effective relativistic species}

 In addition to neutrino mass, we also allow the effective number of relativistic species, $N_{\text{eff}}$, to vary.
 This extension captures the possible presence of additional light relics beyond the three standard-model neutrinos, such as sterile neutrinos or other forms of dark radiation.
 In the standard scenario $N_{\text{eff}}=3.044$ \cite{froustey2020neutrino,bennett2021towards}, but any deviation would signal new physics in the early Universe.
-The DE models analyzed are summarized in Table~\ref{tab_1}, with corresponding priors for each.\\